-The biggest challenge for social services is informing the public about what services are available for older adults, especially when consumers are not in immediate need.
+The biggest challenge for social services serving older adults face is getting the public to understand what services are available for older adults, especially when consumers are not in immediate need.
 The Village and Township need to better communicate and promote offerings to older adults and their families.